 Additional Information for Students about Distinction in Social Work

 Distinction is awarded to students who show they have gone well above and beyond the requirements of the major in social work.
 Students should demonstrate how the work they completed was informed by social work theory, methods, research, and ethics – the art and science of social work – and how its completion provides evidence that the student is prepared for generalist social work in a liberal arts context.
 In other words, how is the conception for, completion of, and written and oral reflection on this work illustrative of social work, as compared to something similar that might be completed by a history or sociology senior at St. Olaf?

-All department faculty (including adjunct professors, if possible) and one reviewer from the social work community who has expertise in the subject area of the work will review the written, integrative academic paper submitted for distinction.
+All department faculty (including term faculty, if possible) and one reviewer from the social work community who has expertise in the subject area of the work will review the written, integrative academic paper submitted for distinction.
 The Department generally awards distinction to fewer than 10% of the graduating class each year.

 The Presentation of Distinction Work